Howto find the bundle identifier for VoipOver3g on iPhone

 Simply add that string to your /Library/MobileSubstrate/DynamicLibraries/VoIPover3G.plist, reboot the phone, and that application should now be able to access the internet over 3g!

-1 Response to “Howto find the bundle identifier for VoipOver3g on iPhone”
+One thought on “Howto find the bundle identifier for VoipOver3g on iPhone

 Leave a Reply